The Prince Edward Island Business Impact Category issues permanent residence to entrepreneurs who have established a business in the province.

 - A company overview

 - A description of products and services offered

 - A description of the industry in which the business will operate

 - A description of the competitive landscape in which the business will operate

 - A description of the company’s management team and staffing

 - A description of applicant’s role in the business

 - If requested, projected financial statements prepared by a qualified accountant

-All businesses that were contacted by an applicant without the help of an Island Agent must also submit the following to the PEI Office of Immigration BEFORE SUBMITTING a BUSINESS PLAN.
+All businesses that were contacted by an applicant without the help of an Island Agent must also submit the following before submitting a business plan:

 - A completed Consent to Pursue Investment Form